Brainstorming Meeting Agenda Template

 As a wrap-up, you should explain the next steps and what will happen with your team’s ideas.
 As the meeting facilitator, you might need some time to process the ideas or bring them together into a finalized decision.
 Make sure to let participants know when they can expect to hear back from you.

 As always, we suggest creating a list of action items at the bottom of your meeting agenda.
-This will ensure that everyone on the team is held accountable for what they said they would do during and will be an easy way to remember the deadlines and next steps that came out of your brainstorming meeting.
+This will ensure that everyone on the team is held accountable for what they said they would do and will be an easy way to remember the deadlines and next steps that came out of your brainstorming meeting.